corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/cordapps/deterministic-jvm.md

 ---
 aliases:
-- /head/key-concepts-djvm.html
-- /HEAD/key-concepts-djvm.html
-- /key-concepts-djvm.html
-- /releases/release-V4.4/key-concepts-djvm.html
+- /releases/4.4/cordapps/deterministic-djvm.html
 date: '2020-01-08T09:59:25Z'
 menu:
-  corda-os-4-4:
-    identifier: corda-os-4-4-key-concepts-djvm
+  corda-enterprise-4-4:
-    parent: corda-os-4-4-key-concepts
+    parent: corda-enterprise-4-4-cordapps
-    weight: 1150
 tags:
 - concepts
 - djvm
-title: Deterministic JVM
+title: How are transactions resolved?
+weight: 20
 ---

-# Deterministic JVM
+# The Deterministic JVM

 ## Introduction

-It is important that all nodes that process a transaction always agree on whether it is valid or not.
-Because transaction types are defined using JVM byte code, this means that the execution of that byte code must be fully deterministic.
-Out of the box a standard JVM is not fully deterministic, thus we must make some modifications in order to satisfy our requirements.
+It is important that all nodes that process a transaction always agree on whether it is valid or not, because transaction types are defined using JVM byte code.
+This means that the execution of that byte code must be fully deterministic.
+A standard JVM is not fully deterministic, and so some modifications have been made to supply a fully deterministic version, the DJVM.

 So, what does it mean for a piece of code to be fully deterministic?
 Ultimately, it means that the code, when viewed as a function, is pure.
 In other words, given the same set of inputs, it will always produce the same set of outputs